bkoprucu/jekyll4test/_posts/2025-01-05-Microservices-Challenges-1.md

 Let's remember;
 - Microservices don’t mandate full commitment.
 Depending on the state and requirements, a system with a mix of microservices and monolithic parts could be optimal for a given domain.
-- Microservices are inherently expensive; they involve multiple processes, containers, virtual machines, pipelines, data source instances, service discovery mechanisms, and more.
+- Microservices are inherently expensive; they involve multiple processes, containers, virtual machines, pipelines, data source instances, service discovery mechanisms, network communication overhead and more.

 ### Sample scenarios

-Here are few scenarios where using microservices might not be optimal.

 {%- include image.html url="/assets/images/posts/2025-01-05-Microservices-Challenges-1/monolith_space_odyssey_c.webp" description="Sometimes, embracing a monolith lets you rest easy" title="Sometimes, embracing a monolith lets you rest easy" height="320px" -%}